An Insider's Guide To St. Barth's

-They say the best places in the world are the hardest to get too.. this island is no exception.
-Planes, boats and cars, or Mokes, you'll get there..
+They say the best places in the world are the hardest to get to.. this island is no exception.
+You'll get there with planes, boats, cars, or Mokes.

-For fastest arrival, hop a flight or helicopter from one of the neighboring islands to the tiny Gustav III airport (WinAir, St. Barths Commuter and Trade Winds have daily flights from St. Martin, Puerto Rico, Antigua, Guadeloupe and Martinique).
+For the fastest arrival, hop a flight or helicopter from one of the neighboring islands to the tiny Gustav III airport (WinAir, St. Barths Commuter, and Trade Winds have daily flights from St. Martin, Puerto Rico, Antigua, Guadeloupe, and Martinique).
 Keep in mind the last flight lands at sundown.